chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 ## Denial of Service

-RSAPBSSA is susceptible to Denial of Service (DoS) attacks due to the flexibility of choosing public metadata used in DerivePublicKey in {{augment-public-key}}.
-In particular, an attacker can pick public metadata such that the output of DerivePublicKey is very large, leading to more computational cost when verifying signatures.
+RSAPBSSA may be susceptible to Denial of Service (DoS) attacks if the size of the public exponent derived from public metadata in DerivePublicKey in {{augment-public-key}} is left as a choice for the user.
+In particular, an attacker can pick public metadata such that the output of DerivePublicKey is very large, leading to more computational cost on signing and verification servers.
+Thus, if attackers can force verification with arbitrarily lare public exponents of their choosing, DoS attacks are possible.
+Fortunately, our protocol does not provide the flexibility of picking the length of the derived public exponent and thus we avoid this situation.
+However, we note that compared to RSABSSA, RSAPBSSA

-Thus, if attackers can force verification with metadata of their choosing, DoS attacks are possible.
+For applications where the values of potential public metadata choices are fixed ahead of time and the set of possible metadata choices is small, then applications

-For applications where the values of potential public metadata choices are fixed ahead of time, it is possible to try and mitigate DoS attacks.
-If the set of possible metadata choices is small, then applications SHOULD use one of the protocol variants in {{RSABSSA}} with distinct keys for each metadata value.
+SHOULD use one of the protocol variants in {{RSABSSA}} with distinct keys for each metadata value.

 # IANA Considerations